MARYLAND MOTORCYCLE ACCIDENT LAWYERS

 Motorcyclists are not treated fairly by insurance companies.
 The key insurance difference is Maryland Personal Injury Protection (PIP).
 Basically, PIP is insurance coverage on your automobile policy that pays your medical bills or lost wages, usually between $2,500 and $10,000, if you are in an accident (even if the accident is your fault).
 Insurance companies must offer PIP to the drivers of most other vehicles.
 However, they are permitted to withhold PIP coverage from motorcyclists based on Maryland Insurance Code § 19-505.
 This just shows that the Maryland legislature has bought into the negative stereotypes, and they believe the motorcyclists are too high-risk for that insurance.

-Another distinction is for Maryland Uninsured/Underinsured motorist coverage.
-If you are driving someone else’s motorcycle and suffer an accident, uninsured motorist benefits are typically available for you under your own insurance policy in the event of an accident with an uninsured or underinsured driver.
+Another distinction is for own insurance claim.
+If you are driving someone else’s motorcycle and suffer an accident, uninsured motorist benefits are typically available for you under your own insurance policy in the event of a crash with an uninsured or underinsured driver.
 But if you own a motorcycle and a car on the same policy (or, most likely, even on different policies although the law is unsettled), the policy limit on your motorcycle is going to be applied to an accident in Maryland on your motorcycle, even if you have higher uninsured benefits on another vehicle.
 The lesson, as always, is to have high coverage limits (including uninsured and underinsured motorist coverage) on any vehicle that you are driving.

 For More Information